-The "without control" aspect of their personality develops in part from their rigid, inflexible thinking which leaves them prone in their paranoid reality to personalise others different opinions or arguments as an attack or criticism of themself.
+The “without control” aspect of their personality develops in part from their rigid, inflexible thinking which leaves them prone in their paranoid reality to personalise others different opinions or arguments as an attack or criticism of themself.
 This conclusion coupled with an intense demand for instant gratification and attention will often spark their intense and angry retribution or tantrums against others.
 A characteristic of narcissists is they will never offer an apology to you.
 If caught out being wrong they tend to rationalise or blame their way out of it.
-Narcissists are "above" apologies and being perfect they never lower themself to admit faults which would threaten their false grandiose reality.
+Narcissists are “above” apologies and being perfect they never lower themself to admit faults that would threaten their false grandiose reality.

-The word "enough" does not show up in the Narcissists world as they have an inner black hole of emptiness that they are constantly trying to fill by attaining accomplishments in the "out there" world.
-This "out there" focussed individual is compensating for low inner self esteem by attempting to use "other-esteem" meaning attainment of external objects of success, to compensate and cover-up for their felt inner emptiness and low self esteem.
+The word “enough” does not show up in the Narcissists world as they have an inner black hole of emptiness that they are constantly trying to fill by attaining accomplishments in the “out there” world.
+This “out there” focussed individual is compensating for low inner self-esteem by attempting to use “other-esteem” meaning attainment of external objects of success, to compensate and cover-up for their felt inner emptiness and low self-esteem.

 Due to this way of being with the world they are “out of control” due to the fact that “out there” attainments will never fill their inner emptiness, but they do not recognise this and are compulsive and obsessive in chasing external objects of success.
 Narcissists also lack impulse control when triggered into anger which quickly can turn into out of control rage and emotional outbursts.
 They react to and are overly sensitive to any criticism or threat of being exposed, which is countered with rage and retribution.